mgba-emu/gbatek/index.md

-Cache enabled/controlled by Bit 2,3,12,14 in Control Register.
+Cache is enabled/controlled by Bit 2,3,12,14 in Control Register.

+Cache regions are controlled via Protection Unit (PU).

-Cache type detected in Cache Type Register.
+Cache type can be detected via Cache Type Register.